-Rainy City Rookies is for just that – rookies!
+Rainy City’s new skater program is for just that – new skaters!
 If you’ve never put on a pair of skates, or only skated as a kid many years ago, we’ll teach you all the skills you’ll need to skate and fall safely.
 No experience necessary, but it is of course an advantage!

 We have plenty of pads, helmets and quad skates for you to hire, so you don’t need to buy everything before you’re ready to commit to the sport.
-If you have your own quad skates then feel free to bring them along, as long as they don’t have black toestops as they mark our floor.
+If you have your own quad skates then feel free to bring them along.

 WANT TO KNOW MORE?

 Check out the BBC’s guide to Roller Derby, presented by our very own Fay Roberts